mriffler/UserManual/docs/source/pages/TheMosaicHub.rst

 +------------------------+------------------+

-The App Window is separated vertically with the dynamic map on the right and the temporal and spatial configuration options on the left.
+The App Window is split with the dynamic map on the right and the temporal and spatial configuration options on the left.
 Users can scroll and zoom into the map to focus on an area of interest.